anton-yurchenko/git-release/README.md

 ![PIC](docs/images/release.png)

 ## Features:
-- Parse Tag to match Semantic Versioning.
+- Parse Tag to match Semantic Versioning
-- Upload build artifacts (assets) to the release.
+- Upload build artifacts (assets) to the release
-- Add a changelog to the release.
+- Add a changelog to the release
+- Linux/Windows runners supported
+- Filename pattern matching

 ## Manual:
 1. Add changes to `CHANGELOG.md` in the following format (according to [keepachangelog.com](https://keepachangelog.com/en/1.0.0/ "Keep a ChangeLog")):